ThingSet/thingset.github.io/docs/spec/v0.5/appl_text_mode.md

 The GET function allows to read all child objects of the specified path.
 If a forward slash is appended at the end of the path, only an array with the child object names is returned to allow discovering a device data structure layer by layer.
 Otherwise all content below that path (names and values) is returned.

+If a device is not able to provide the entire content of a group or subset (e.g. because the buffer is too small), the value must be set to `null` and a new request for smaller data set should be sent.
+In case of records, the value must be set to the number of records instead of `null` if the content of the records cannot be returned directly.
+This allows to determine whether the path starting with an upper-case letter is a group or contains records.

 The FETCH function allows to retrieve only subset of the child objects, defined by an array with the object names passed to the function.

 Only those data objects are returned which are at least readable.
 Thus, the result might differ after authentication.